dart-archive/www.dartlang.org/src/site/samples/localstorage/index.markdown

 ## {{ page.title }}

-This is a very simple example of the use of localstorage for data persistence.
-When you enter a value in the `input` below, it is stored in localstorage.
-The value is then retrieved from localstorage and displayed on the page.
+A simple example of the use of localStorage for data persistence.
+When you enter a value in the `input` below, it is stored in localStorage.
+The value is then retrieved from localStorage and displayed on the page.

 Read the